How to Safeguard Quartz from Scratches: A Comprehensive Guide

 Understanding the Composition and Vulnerability of Quartz

-Before we delve into preventative measures, it’s essential to understand what exactly quartz countertops are made of and why, despite their hardness, they can still be susceptible to scratches.
-Quartz countertops are engineered stones, typically composed of around 90-95% ground natural quartz, combined with 5-10% polymer resins and pigments.
-This manufacturing process results in a material that is significantly harder than natural stones like granite or marble.
+Before exploring preventative measures, it's important to understand what quartz countertops are made of and why they can still scratch despite their hardness.
+Quartz countertops are engineered stones, usually composed of 90–95% ground natural quartz mixed with 5–10% polymer resins and pigments.
+This process produces a material that is significantly harder than natural stones like granite or marble.

-The Mohs Hardness Scale, which ranks minerals based on their resistance to scratching, places quartz at a 7.
-This means it’s harder than glass (around 5.5) and most common household materials.
-However, materials with a similar or higher hardness, such as certain ceramics, hardened metals, and even other quartz surfaces, can still potentially scratch its surface.
-The polymer resins, while contributing to the non-porous nature and flexibility, are also slightly softer than the quartz crystals themselves, making them a potential point of vulnerability under sufficient pressure.
+On the Mohs Hardness Scale, which measures a mineral's resistance to scratching, quartz rates at 7.
+It is harder than glass (around 5.5) and most common household items.
+However, materials with equal or greater hardness—such as certain ceramics, hardened metals, or other quartz surfaces—can still scratch it.
+The polymer resins, which make the surface non-porous and slightly flexible, are softer than the quartz crystals and may be vulnerable under enough pressure.

 The First Line of Defense: Implementing Preventative Measures